froboy/yusaopeny_docs/content/en/docs/development/GoogleCustomSearchConfiguration.md

    1. Specify the domain of your website (e.g. `www.openymca.org`).
    1. Specify the name of the Search Engine (e.g. `openymca.org`).
    1. Click "Create".
 1. On the newly created Search Engine page there is the `Search engine ID` field.
-Use this value in the Y USA Open Y Google Search configuration form.
+Use this value in the YMCA Website Services Google Search configuration form.

 ## Configuring the Search Engine look and feel